 When it comes to budgeting, it usually takes a while to get good at it.
 It took us several months to get it right and we still have to tweak it from time to time.
 When you are starting out it is easy to make some mistakes and you probably will, but use them as experience to help you get better with the next budget.
 There is usually a common theme to budget mistakes, so I’ve made a list of nine common budget mistakes you are probably making (or will at some point).
 Need some help with your budget?
-Download a FREE Budget Template for Excel at the bottom of this post!
-I personally use and love this one.
+Check out this FREE budget printable planner!!

 1. Buying on Impulse